 Prioritizing your money is important and budgeting your money can be very helpful.
 One thing that you can do is write out a budget every month.
 This way, you will know what you are spending all your money on and where it needs to go.
 You can alleviate a lot of the stress and anxiety when you handle your finances well.

 Raising a child in a single-parent household is not the plan that most women have, but circumstances lead to the inevitable.
 Many women constantly worry about how their child would handle knowing that their father is not around.
-They would not be like other kids who had both parents coming to school meetings and events.
+They would be isolated from other kids who had both parents attending school meetings and events.
 They would not be able to play or have talks with their dad.

-When you are a single parent, people often expect you to be Superwoman.
+As a solitary parent, people often expect you to be a superwoman.
 After you spend your day at a full-time job and then come home to mommy-duty, you can easily forget about your needs and taking care of yourself.
 It can be easy to forget the woman you were before you became a mother.

 Here are a few other tips to help you cope with the stresses of being a lonely single mother: